unparalleled-js/docs-1/connectors/zendesk/delete-custom-object-record-action.md

 # Zendesk - Delete custom object record action

 Zendesk allows you to configure custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
-Find out more about [here](/connectors/zendesk/sunshine-platform.md)
+Find out more [here](/connectors/zendesk/custom-objects.md).

 This action selects a specific custom object record by its Zendesk  ID and deletes the record from your Zendesk instance.
 For this action to run successfully, the recipe has to find an existing custom object record in your Zendesk instance.
-After the each job has been successfully completed, you cannot rerun the job again.

 ![Delete custom object action](/assets/images/connectors/zendesk/delete-custom-object-action.png) *Delete custom object action*